microsoft/adaptive_cloud_community/README.md

 Join Azure Hybrid & Multicloud experts from Microsoft and the MVP community to learn about new product features, releases and to find answers to challenging hybrid and multicloud problems.
 Live on Twitter!
 Learn more [here](TwitterSpaces.md/). -->

-## Azure Arc, Edge and Platform resources 📄
+## Azure Arc Edge and Platform resources 📄

 - [Azure Arc Documentations](https://docs.microsoft.com/azure/azure-arc/)
 - [Azure Arc Jumpstart](https://aka.ms/AzureArcJumpstart)